openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - USIP
      -
      - read-write
-     - A hart to directly write its own USIP bits when running in the appropriate mode
+     - A hart to directly write its own USIP bits when running in the appropriate mode\.``Legal Values:``0\.

 Physical Memory Protection Config 0 Register
 --------------------------